Skip to content Skip to footer

 Cost Of Living

-The cost of living in Santo Domingo is relatively lower compared to many Western countries.
-The cost of accommodation, food, and transportation is affordable, making it an attractive destination for budget travelers.
+Santo Domingo has a cost of living index of around 50-60, which is lower compared to many Western countries.
+Rent, groceries, and dining out are relatively affordable, making it an attractive destination for budget-conscious travelers.

 Other